 - Only one offer will be extended to an applicant during an application period.
 If the applicant declines, no additional or alternative offer will be made.
-Successful applicants may be offered an appointment at either their first or second choice host laboratory.
-If the applicant declines an offer from their first-choice laboratory, there will not be an offer from the second choice laboratory.
+Successful applicants may be offered an appointment at either their first or second choice host laboratory/facility.
+If the applicant declines an offer from their first-choice laboratory/facility, there will not be an offer from the second choice laboratory/facility.

 - Upon receipt of an offer, potential participants are encouraged to communicate with the proposed research advisor.

-- Final placement at a host laboratory will be contingent upon proof of citizenship or citizenship status, or the outcome of a formal background check.
+- Final appointment at the host laboratory is contingent upon proof of citizenship or citizenship status and the outcome of a formal background check (if required).